Investigative journalism in the public interest

 IJ4EU’s mission is to strengthen the watchdog role of investigative journalism in Europe.
 Its focus on supporting cross-border projects acknowledges the increasingly transnational nature of public-interest stories.

-In 2021/22, IJ4EU distributed €1.1 million through two grant schemes.
-One is the Freelancer Support Scheme, for investigative projects carried out by teams made up exclusively of freelance journalists.
-The other is the Investigation Support Scheme, for all other investigative projects.
+One is the Freelancer Support Scheme, offering grants of up to €20,000 for investigative projects carried out by teams made up primarily of freelance journalists.

 Independence is a central pillar of the IJ4EU funding model.
 Donors to the IJ4EU fund are not permitted to influence the selection of projects and the IJ4EU project partners are committed to protecting the editorial independence of grantees.